 Packing List - BikepackingFeb 21, 2020

-As mentioned in other articles (on hiking and bike touring), bringing the right gear is one of the most important ways to prepare for any self-powered journey.
+As mentioned in our hiking and bike touring packing lists, bringing the right gear is one of the most important ways to prepare for any self-powered journey.
 You can camp comfortably, or you can move comfortably.
 It’s hard to do both.

 A lot of emphasis is, somewhat rightly, put on weight.
 A lighter load is easier to push, especially uphill, when the going is toughest.
 However, volume is an underrated factor when it comes to gear.
 As it turns out, aerodynamics is a bigger factor than weight (CyclingAbout has done a few excellent studies on this).
 Choosing items that are smaller in volume allows you to use a smaller, sleeker cargo setup, shrinking your aerodynamic profile.
 If, like most bikepackers, you don’t use racks or panniers, not only do you benefit from improved aerodynamics, but you save a significant amount of weight.
 Racks and panniers are among the heaviest things cyclists carry.